24. Risk and Model Uncertainty#

 • Ex post Bayesian expected utility preferences

-This labeling scheme is taken from [HS01].
+This labeling scheme is taken from [Hansen and Sargent, 2001].

 Expected utility, risk-sensitive, and ex post Bayesian expected utility preferences all attribute a unique known probability distribution to a decision maker.